 It feels like Rockhampton is on the verge of something bigger than its bulls.
 There’s a lot going on here.
 The newly redeveloped Riverside Precinct is absolutely stunning, new players are revolutionising the culinary scene and there’s a host of first-class cultural and historical attractions on offer.
 A brand-new arts precinct is also in the offing.

-Rockhampton sits on the Tropic of Capricorn and has reasonably consistent daytime maximum temperatures for much of the year (averaging from 23 in winter to 32 in summer).
+Rockhampton sits on the Tropic of Capricorn and has reasonably consistent daytime maximum temperatures for much of the year.
+The temperate weather lends itself to outdoor pursuits and dining.
 However, when humidity hits, it hits hard.
 With no cooling ocean breezes, the city can swelter.
 Opt for accommodation with good air con.
 It gets chilly overnight in winter, so pack a pashmina.

 When planning a visit to Rockhampton remember that city accommodation is often at a premium during the week due to corporate bookings and FIFO workers.
 On the flipside, the city can feel a little quiet on weekends and some attractions, restaurants and cafes close.
 You’ll need to strike a balance between the two.

-Rockhampton’s CBD runs parallel to the Fitzroy River and the stunning Customs House building – constructed at the turn of the 20thcentury – is testament to the city’s early history as an important port city.
+The CBD runs parallel to the Fitzroy River and the stunning Customs House building — constructed at the turn of the 20thcentury — is testament to the city’s historic importance as a river port.

 Today this classical edifice sits squarely in the middle of Rocky’s spectacular $36 million Riverside Precinct redevelopment, which opened in early 2018.
 Centred around Denham and Quay Streets, the redevelopment, which included extensive street-scaping and the construction of a fabulous riverfront promenade and recreation area, pulls together the plethora of fine Victorian buildings that line the riverfront into a unified precinct.
 It’s an absolutely delightful spot to while away a couple of hours.
 The kids will love the dancing fountain, and free Wi-Fi is available.